hot-dogs/whots16-data-report/docs/source/4_section.md

 thermosalinograph measurements.
 Of the 11 casts, five were identified as temperature outliers after comparing it against the thermosalinograph data and removed from the analysis.
-The mean difference between the CTD and the internal temperature sensor was 0.05813 °C, with a standard deviation of ± 0.05561 °C.
+The mean difference between the CTD and the internal temperature sensor was 0.05813°C, with a standard deviation of ± 0.05561°C.

 ### WHOTS-17 Cruise